 Keep in mind the following tips to help your furry family members stay happy and healthy during the hot summer days:

-• Keep your pet inside, and always provide your furry friend with plenty of cool, fresh water and proper shade when outside.
-Make sure to provide a properly constructed doghouse in a shady area.
+- Keep your pet inside as much as possible, and always provide your furry friend with plenty of cool, fresh water and proper shade when outside.
 Bring your dog or cat inside during the hottest part of the day.

-• Never leave your pet unattended in a vehicle.
-Parking in the shade or leaving the windows open offers little protection from the heat.
+- Never leave your pet unattended in a vehicle.
+Parking in the shade or leaving the windows open or the air conditioning running are not acceptable solutions.
 Any vehicle can become like an oven on a warm day.
 It’s best to leave your furry friend at home.

-•Groom your pet regularly to prevent any summer skin problems.
+- Groom your pet regularly to prevent any summer skin problems.
 It’s best to maintain a short coat for dogs and frequently brush your cat.
 But, don’t shave your dog’s fur down to the skin.
-A coat shorter than an one-inch length could rob him of protection from the sun.
+A coat shorter than a one-inch length could rob him of protection from the sun.

 Heatstroke can be very dangerous for your pet.
 Symptoms include excessive panting or drooling, rapid heart rate, vomiting, lethargy, staggering and seizures.
 If your pet shows signs of heatstroke, take the following actions:

 - Gently move the animal to a cool, shady place

 - Wet your pet with cool water (not cold)

 - Do not apply ice which can inhibit blood flow and cooling